-Despite the many changes that the school has seen since 1928, the teachings of the Gospel and the links to the Catholic Church have been central to the mission and work of the school.
+Our Catholic faith is at the very heart of our school and is evident as soon as you step through our doors in what you will see, hear and feel inside St Mary’s.
+Despite the many changes that the school has seen since 1928, the teachings of the Gospel and the links to the Catholic Church have been central to the mission and work of our school.

-The curriculum we follow is based around ‘Learning and Growing as the People of God’ developed by the Archdiocese of Birmingham.
+The RE curriculum which we follow is based around the strategy ‘Learning and Growing as the People of God’ – developed by the Archdiocese of Birmingham.

-We expect all children to participate in various RE activities, and we always aim to include all children wherever appropriate.
-All children have opportunities to lead and participate in prayers, readings and singing, whatever their religion.
-We embrace the culture and heritage of all children and follow a planned programme of work to raise multi-cultural awareness.
+We expect all children to participate in various RE activities and we always try to provide opportunities for children to lead and participate in prayers, readings and singing, whatever their religion.
+We embrace the culture and heritage of all children within our school and follow a planned programme of work based on wider religion.

 The importance of prayer is evident throughout school.
-The children are encouraged to learn set prayers for the beginning and end of the school day, together with grace before and after meals and traditional prayers of the Catholic Church.
+The children are encouraged to learn set prayers for the beginning and end of the school day, together with grace before and after meals and traditional prayers of the Catholic Church – please see our prayer booklet for further details.
 Parental support in promoting prayer is very much appreciated.
 Children are also given reflection times during their classes where they can lead and reflect on prayer where they feel is appropriate.